Home Health How to Request Medical Records

 How Much Does It Cost?

-“There are statutes in every state concerning how long health care providers must retain medical records and what they are allowed to charge for copying said records,” plaintiff’s lawyer Holly Ennis told Drugwatch.
+Holly Ennis, a lawyer focusing on patient rights, told Drugwatch that “There are statutes in every state concerning how long health care providers must retain medical records and what they are allowed to charge for copying said records.”

 Records from a Provider No Longer in Practice

-If the provider didn’t leave any details before leaving the practice, a patient may be able to put together records from hospitals, labs and specialists they saw.
+If the provider didn’t leave any details before leaving the practice and can’t be contacted, patients may be able to piece together records from hospitals, labs and specialists they have visited.
 The insurance company may also be able to help.
+Consider printing off records from patient portals regularly and storing them safely to help expedite this process.

-You have a right to request and obtain your medical records.
-But sometimes a third party must request them.
-Third parties can include a parent, grandparent or adult child, legal guardians, patient advocates, attorneys and caregivers.
+You have a right to request and obtain your medical records, but sometimes, a third party must request them.
+Third parties may include parents, grandparents, adult children, legal guardians, patient advocates, attorneys, and caregivers.
 All must have written permission from the patient to get the records.

 Medical Records Request Tip Sheet